 All numbers below relate solely to the desk we trained.
 The training occurred in June.
 We have compared H2 vs H1, and FY with the prior year results.

 If the training programme was only responsible for 20% of the increase in revenue, then the programme contributed ~£1m to the firm.
-Given the training cost £50k, this is startling RoI.
+Given the training cost £50k, this is a startling RoI.

 Other top down metrics examined before and after the programme: